Lee Jang-kun: Career

 After winning bronze as a member of the national team at the 2013 Asian Indoor and Martial Arts Games, Lee captured his first top-level international medal at the 2014 Asian Games where South Korea clinched bronze in the men's kabaddi tournament.
-After the Asian Games Lee moved to India to join Pro Kabaddi League.
+After the Asian Games, Lee moved to India to join the Pro Kabaddi League.
 He became a valuable player for his team afterwards.
+Lee has not returned to the league after skipping the eighth season for personal reasons.

+Till now in Pro Kabaddi League, Lee has played 11 seasons.
+In which, has scored 472 raid points and 25 tackle points including 9 super 10.

+Lee was the most valuable foreign player in 2017 Pro Kabaddi League after he was retained by Bengal Warriors for 80.3 Lakhs.

+In season 11, he made his comeback from Patna Pirates after being bought for 17.50 Lakhs.

+In season 12, bengal warriorz bought him for 13 lakhs.